 Girls outperform boys in most subjects at every level of education: from primary school to degree level.
-There are four main social factors external to the school which explain why girls outperform boys in education:
+There are five main social factors external to the school which explain why girls outperform boys in education:

 - changes in women’s employment

 - changing girls’ ambitions

 - differential socialisation of boys and girls.